-Why is Carbon Fiber So Expensive?
+Why Are Carbon Fiber Parts So Expensive?

 Processing and Economies of Scale

-Carbon fiber production, in contrast, is a relatively young process.
-It uses chemical and mechanical processes to manipulate the atomic makeup of organic polymers to draw long, thin 5-10 µm diameter strands.
-Thousands of these strands are then embedded in a stable epoxy resin matrix to create composite materials.
-Manufacturers use proprietary formulas and combinations of materials to produce a wide variety of composites depending on the specific strength and mechanical requirements of the specific application.The entire process is very time consuming with several steps that must be carefully controlled and quality monitored to achieve the designed performance requirements for each unique application.
+Carbon fiber production, however, is a much more involved process.
+Mechanical and Chemical processes are utilized to manipulate the atomic makeup of organic polymers in long, thin strands to create carbon fiber tows.
+Thousands of these tows are then embedded in a resin matrix to create composite products.
+Composite manufacturers use proprietary formulas, processes, and combinations of materials to produce a wide variety of composite laminates that meet the strength and mechanical requirements for specific parts.The entire process is time-consuming with many steps that must be carefully controlled and monitored to achieve the required specifications.

-Custom designs are often used to specifically address the material needs for any given project.
-The "standard products" available from manufacturers likely started as a unique design challenge to replace a metal or other material to enhance performance but may offer a wider adoption to the market.
+Custom designs are often used to specifically address the material needs for a given project.
+The "standard products" available from manufacturers likely started as a unique design to replace a metal or other material to enhance performance but may offer a wider adoption to the market.

-Return On Investment (ROI)
+Performance and Return On Investment (ROI)